nuuuwan/news_lk3_data/README.md

 *2024-02-02 19:43:00* · [`adaderanalk`](https://www.adaderana.lk/news/96957/ex-health-minister-keheliya-rambukwella-arrested) · `en`

-Former Health Minister Keheliya Rambukwella has been arrested in connection with his alleged complicity in the procurement of substandard medicines.
+Former Health Minister Keheliya Rambukwella was arrested on Friday evening (Feb.02) in connection with his alleged complicity in the procurement of substandard human intravenous immunoglobulin (IVIG).

+The arrest comes hot on the heels of mounting pressure from civil society activists and health sector trade unionists who have been calling for the immediate apprehension of the lawmaker.

-The lawmaker arrived at the Criminal Investigation Department (CID) premises this morning (Feb.02), complying with a court order issued yesterday.
+The current Environment Minister arrived at the Criminal Investigation Department (CID) premises on Friday morning, complying with a court order issued yesterday.
+He was grilled for nearly 10 hours.

-◼️
+The former health minister was supposed to make an appearance before the CID on Wednesday (Jan.31), but he failed to do so on account of attending the proceedings of a case heard before the Colombo High Court, as well as a ministerial sub-committee meeting convened at the Presidential Secretariat.
+Thus, Rambukwella had requested the CID to fix another date for him to provide his statement.

+...

 [Data](articles/5efd1de7.json)